RaphaelwHuang/CalendarApp/README.md

 * Created partials for adding event, creating/joining group
 * Login/Sign up buttons on home page
 * navigation bar and footer
+* Modified styling for collapse forms to be more readable
+* Implemented adding a user to a specific groups (collaborated with SP, KS)
+* Routing modifications (when user logs in)

 ##### Kenton Steiner